MicrosoftDocs/sdk-api/sdk-api-src/content/netfw/nf-netfw-networkisolationenumappcontainers.md

 ## -remarks

 If no app containers are installed on the system, ERROR_SUCCESS will still be returned (and <i>ppPublicAppCs</i> will be empty).
+If ppPublicAppCs is not empty, <a href="https://docs.microsoft.com/en-us/windows/win32/api/netfw/nf-netfw-networkisolationfreeappcontainers">NetworkIsolationFreeAppContainers</a> should be used to free the memory when you are done using it.

 ## -see-also